sabof/es-lib/README.md

 * es-make-timer-buffer

 ```
-Accepts a time-limit in minutes
+Accepts a time-limit in minutes.
 ```

 * es-manage-unsaved-buffers